BSc (Hons) Paramedic Science

 • Extended Diploma in one of the subjects listed below

-• A combination of BTEC/OCR Cambridge Technical Level 3 subjects, all of which are in Health, Care, Applied Psychology or Science, with at least one of the subjects to include one of the options listed below
+• A combination of BTEC/OCR Cambridge Technical Level 3 subjects, which includes at least one of the options listed below

-• Any BTEC/OCR Cambridge Technical Level 3 subjects in Health, Care, Applied Psychology or Science, taken in combination with A level Biology, Human Biology, Chemistry or PE
+• Any BTEC/OCR Cambridge Technical Level 3 subjects, taken in combination with A level Biology, Human Biology, Chemistry or PE

 • A combination of one of the BTEC/OCR Cambridge Technical Level 3 subject options below alongside A levels in any subject(s)